 Lacy wasn’t crazy about our choice.
 Tanner was energetic and goofy and had no concept of personal space, especially hers.
 He chased tennis balls all over the house, skidding across the wood floors and around corners, and his big fan tail knocked things over.
 Taking his cue from Lacy, who is an outstanding companion animal, Tanner wanted to sit in our laps even though he didn’t fit.

 Tanner was (and still is) fascinated by socks: empty socks, socks with feet in them and especially socks while a foot is in the process of slipping into it.
 He was particularly enthralled with Ret’s black work socks and couldn’t leave Ret’s feet alone while he was wearing them.
-Most of our dinnertimes were spent laughing at Tanner’s sock-loving antics, rolling around under the kitchen table at Ret’s feet with an expression of loony determination on his face.
+Most of our dinnertimes were spent laughing at Tanner’s sock-loving antics as he rolled around under the kitchen table at Ret’s feet with an expression of loony determination on his face.

 This dog did everything with the gusto befitting someone who narrowly escaped death and appreciates every single moment.
 When we gave him a chew rope he’d lie on his back, paws in the air, dangling the rope to his mouth.
 He banged into furniture chasing his own tail, something he did with regular and delightful abandon.

 And he grew.
 And grew.
 In six months’ time, Tanner morphed from a wiry 42-pound youngster to a 75-pound protector with a thick, wavy coat and a fierce intelligence behind the comic demeanor.
 No way was he a year old when we adopted him.
 More likely, he was a 6-month old puppy.

 So much for my small, older female companion for Lacy.